Point processes with event time uncertainty: Estimation of influence kernel

 \section{Estimation of influence kernel}

-Given an observed sequence of event data with time uncertainty, our goal is to recover the influence kernel up to the time uncertainty.
-The derivations in Section \ref{sec:model-time-only} provide a discrete-time model, where the learnable parameters are the influence kernel matrix $K_{i,j}$ (and the scalar base intensity $\mu$).
-In this section, we develop estimation approaches to recover the kernel matrix from data, focusing on unit uncertainty setting under Assumption \ref{assump:A3}(A3), see Section \ref{subsec:bernoulli-time-only}.
+Given an observed sequence of event data with time uncertainty, our goal is to estimate the influence kernel from data up to the time uncertainty.
+The derivations in Section \ref{sec:model-time-only} provide a discrete-time model, where the parameters are the influence kernel matrix $\{K_{i,j}\}$ (and the scalar base intensity $\mu$).
+In this section, we develop estimation approaches to recover the kernel matrix from data, focusing on unit uncertainty setting under Assumption \ref{assump:A3}(A3).